Daihatsu Ayla: Ayla

+Toyota Agya

-The Indonesian market Agya is available in three grade levels: E, G and GR Sport, all powered by the 1.2-litre engine with 5-speed manual for all grades, and CVT for G and GR Sport grades.
-For the GR Sport grade, the Garuda-inspired front badge on the front grille was replaced by the regular Toyota emblem, and the "Astra Toyota" badging on the tailgate was removed.
-As a result, the grade is not eligible for LCGC regulations, resulting in an upmarket positioning.
-Aside from aero kits, the GR Sport grade also received specially tuned power steering programming, steering gear, shock absorbers and coil springs.
+The Indonesian market Agya is available in three trim levels: E, G and GR Sport, all powered by the 1.2-litre engine with 5-speed manual for all trim levels, and CVT for the latter two.
+For the GR Sport trim, the Garuda-inspired front badge on the front grille was replaced by the regular Toyota emblem, and the "Astra Toyota" badging on the tailgate was removed.
+As a result, the trim is not eligible for LCGC regulations, resulting in an upmarket positioning.
+Aside from aero kits, the GR Sport trim also received specially tuned power steering programming, steering gear, shock absorbers and coil springs.
+The Stylix based on G CVT trim with GR Parts package was introduced at the 32nd Indonesia International Motor Show on 13 February 2025.

+For exported models to Latin America, the Agya uses the front fascia from the Ayla.